 CAD is a major cause of morbidity and mortality among patients with diabetes mellitus, and patients often are asymptomatic prior to morbid and mortal cardiac events.
 This study demonstrated that routine screening with coronary CCTA does not lower patient risk.
 The observed low event rates in both groups likely can be attributed to aggressive medical management in terms of risk factor modification.
 As with other published studies (Young LH, et al., JAMA 2009;30:1547-55), routine screening for CAD, even among patients at high risk, is not supported by improved outcomes.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Lipid Metabolism, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Angina, Unstable, Blood Pressure, Coronary Angiography, Coronary Artery Disease, Diabetes Mellitus, Hemoglobin A, Glycosylated, Hospitalization, Lipoproteins, HDL, Lipoproteins, LDL, Myocardial Infarction, Risk, Tomography, Triglycerides, Utah